jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Design of Object Detection Utilization for Improving Location Accuracy of the Underground Control Panel in Augmented Reality",  Proc.
 Of Korean Institute of Information Technology Conference, Vol. 18, No. 1, pp. 129-129, Jun.
 2023.

-- J. Kim, **J. Si**, S. Son, J. Song, and S. Kim, Crop Disease Detection System Based on Object Detection Using a Cloud Environment and Database",  Proc.
+- J. Kim, **J. Si**, S. Son, J. Song, and S. Kim, "Crop Disease Detection System Based on Object Detection Using a Cloud Environment and Database",  Proc.
 Of Korean Institute of Information Technology Conference, Vol. 18, No. 1, pp. 670-671, Jun.
 2023.

 - S. Son, **J. Si**, J. Song, and S. Kim, "Development of PyQt5-based Graphical User Interface for Convenient Use of Pest Detection Model",  Proc.
 Of Korean Institute of Information Technology Conference, Vol. 18, No. 1, pp. 1013-1014, Jun.
 2023.